drocks1234/EgiArcade/README.md

 ### Snake Game

-Use the arrow keys on your keyboard to control the snake:
+Use the arrow keys on your keyboard or touch controls on mobile devices to control the snake:

-- Left arrow key: Move the snake to the left
+- Left arrow key/swipe left: Move the snake to the left
-- Right arrow key: Move the snake to the right
+- Right arrow key/swipe right: Move the snake to the right
-- Up arrow key: Move the snake up
+- Up arrow key/swipe up: Move the snake up
-- Down arrow key: Move the snake down
+- Down arrow key/swipe down: Move the snake down

 ### Money Tycoon